Diordnas/1521_24T1_W11A/wk5/Wk5_Slides.md

 # Welcome Back To C!
 Week 5 Tute

+We'll start at 10 past :D

 ---

 # Numbers!

-- There are many different ways to represent any number.
+- There are many different ways to refer to any number.
-- List some ways we could represent the number 5:
+- List some ways we could represent the number 78:

     -
     -